moreati/linesum/README.md

 Have you ever needed to compare two files on two disconnected computers, and had to do it by eye?
 Then read on.

 `linesum.py` is a short script that prints each line of a file, plus a running digest.
 If any line differs between the two files, then that line's digest plus every following digest will also be different.
-This makes it much easier to spot (and correct) than by a purely visual comparison.
+This makes it much easier to spot (and correct) typos than just by eyeball.

 The script only requires Python 2.x.
 It's short enough to type out by hand.
 Then run a it like so